seqeralabs/tower-cli/USAGE.md

   workspaces           Manage workspaces.
 ```

+**TIP**: `tw` CLI can be directed to use JSON format for the output using `tw --output=json <command>` option.

 ### Credentials

-To launch pipelines on AWS Batch, you will need to add credentials to the appropriate Tower Workspace.
+To launch pipelines on any compute environment (for example AWS Batch), you will need to add credentials to the appropriate Tower Workspace.
+Credentials for git provider (e.g. Github), [tower-agent](https://github.com/seqeralabs/tower-agent) or container registeries (e.g. docker.io) could also be added using the `tw credentials add <provider>` command.

 **NOTE**: The default workspace is the user workspace, which could be overridden by the `TOWER_WORKSPACE_ID` env variable or the `--workspace` argument for various commands.